GaziYucel/optimetaCitations/README.md

 If you are developing, you might use the classes in `tests/classes/`.
 The classes in this folder have the same folder and namespace structure as in `classes` folder.
 The purpose of these classes is to override the main classes.
-You can accomplish this by running the composer command `composer dump-autoload -o --dev -d tests`.
+You can accomplish this by running the composer command `composer dump-autoload -o -d tests`.
 If this is done, then test or sandbox versions of API's will be used.
 For example test.wikidata.org instead of www.wikidata.org.
 Autoload of the classes is done with composer [classmap](https://getcomposer.org/doc/04-schema.md#classmap).